hundredrabbits/thebook/north_pacific_logbook.md

 ### Textured vegetable protein (TVP) {#tvp}

 TVP is a soy product, made from defatted soy flour that's been cooked under pressure, and then dried.
 It is a shelf stable product that comes in a variety of shapes, ranging from tiny pellets to larger nuggets.
 Aboard Pino, we prefer the smaller grind, as it doesn't use up as much volume in a jar.
 We use it instead of mince meat in spaghetti sauces, shepherd's pie or tacos.
-TVP soaks up flavor, and ads bulk to dishes.
+TVP soaks up flavor, and adds bulk to dishes.

 ### Nori {#nori}

-Nori is an edible species of red algea.
+Nori is an edible species of red algae.
 It has a strong flavor, and is often used in dried sheets to wrap sushi.
 Dried sheets of seaweed are made by a shredding and rack-drying process that resembled papermaking.
 Nori sheets should be kept in an air-tight container because they can easily absorb water from the air.
 We like to use it as a garnish on many dishes

 ### Kouya-doufu {#kouyadoufu}